 Pracitising gratitude can also do wonders if you suffer from anxiety.
 I do, my anxiety frequently gets the better of me and I find that looking for things in my world that I am grateful for help to calm me and stop the anxiety taking control.
-I’ve also created a free gratitude prinable that you can download and use for your own gratitude exercises.

 - Gratitude Walking